 This was inspired by a painting done by a favorite Florida artist named Karim Gebahi, who was inspired by a Thomas Moran painting.
 There is something about this scene that is so comforting to me; perhaps it’s my fond memories of Florida, where I have spent a lot of wonderful times.
-It’s still available, but you might have to do some persuading for me to sell it to you!

 This is one of two commissioned paintings I’m doing for an old friend of the family.
 She recently redecorated her kitchen with the help of my talented interior designer sister, Shawn O’Brien, and wanted something to go with the tone of her newly renovated space.
 I’m about to start the next one!

 This was my first painting of 2019 and it just happened to be my first commission of the year as well.
 A photograph by John Snell, newsperson and photographer of Louisiana, is once again the inspiration for my painting.